mever-team/FairBench/docs/reports.md

 to directly retrieve report outputs instead of putting them to a Fork.

+# Combining reports
-Reports, including reduced ones, can be combined alongside branches, as demonstrated in the following snippet:
+Reports, including reduced ones, can be combined to create a super-report with all sub-branches.
+This is demonstrated in the following snippet:

 ```python
 new_report = fb.combine(report, mean_across_branches, max_abs_across_branches)